September 10

 cookware, electric stoves, induction cookware

-Electric stoves, both coil and glass top, can heat any material they come in contact with.
+Electric stoves can heat any material they come in contact with.
 What makes pots and pans best for an electric stove is what makes them good in general: all good quality cookware will work well on an electric stove.

 NOTE: This article is about electric stoves, NOT induction.
 If you're looking for information on induction cookware, see our Guide to the Best Induction Cookware.
 For an explanation of how induction is different than electric, see below.